corda/corda/docs/source/design/confidential-identities/design.md

    wrong node or assets might be moved to incorrect keys, due to error or malicious intent.

-4. Nodes must to be able to generate key pairs for multiple purposes; "confidential identity" for the node's legal identity, new key pairs for an "accounts".
+4. Nodes must to be able to generate key pairs for multiple purposes;

-   The key management service API should be generic.
+   1. The node operator is a single legal identity and they wish to generate a new key pair ( or confidential identity) to transact with.

+   2. The the node operator hosts accounts on behalf of its customers.
+As such, the node operator will need to generate a "Default" key pair for each account (the "account key") and further key pairs if an account wishes to use a "confidential identity" and not continually have their account key associated with their states.

 5. Nodes must be able to lookup the `Party` for `AnonymousParty`s (i.e. just a `PublicKey`) that have an associated mapping.
 Nodes must be able